 Because of today's economic uncertainties and soaring real estate prices in urban centres, the decades-old North American dream of starting and raising your nuclear family in a home of your own... is fading.
 It has become increasingly difficult for young couples - particularly in the low- and middle-income brackets - to afford a property of their own, and on their own.
 The increase in Canadian housing prices, in combination with a host of varying city-specific mitigating factors, is fueling a movement among families: an increase in multiple generations residing under the same roof, and the necessity of older generations to loan or gift significant financial assistance to younger generations for homeownership; this inter-familial funding is often called The Bank of Mom and Dad, which I have written about extensively.

-The last Federal Census shows that multi-generational households are the fastest-growing housing category in Canada!
-Did you know that households having at least three generations under the same roof increased by over 37% from 2001 to 2016?
+The 2016 Federal Census showed that multi-generational households are the fastest-growing housing category in Canada!
+The number of households having at least three generations under the same roof increased by over 37% between 2001 and 2016.
+This growth was trending the fastest in Toronto and Vancouver (17 and 16 percent respectively) where real estate is the most expensive.
+I expect the 2021 Census will show this upward curve continuing!

-A Pew Research Center study published in April 2018 showed about 20 per cent of Canadians already live in a multi-generational household.
+Also of note: a Pew Research Center study published in April 2018 showed about 20 percent of Canadians already live in a multi-generational household.

 And family structures are changing.
 The Canadian culture has traditionally been, “You leave home at 18 and you don’t come back,’ ” says Brea Mann-Lewis, a Toronto-based intern architect who researched architecture that facilitates multi-generational living for her 2014 master’s thesis at Carleton University.
 “Independence and owning your house is considered so important today, so it’s almost taking a step back if you move in with your family and children.”